MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-omni-channel-agent-dashboard.md

 ---
-title: "Omni-channel Agent Dashboard in Omnichannel for Customer Service | MicrosoftDocs"
+title: "Omnichannel Agent Dashboard in Omnichannel for Customer Service | MicrosoftDocs"
-description: "Learn about the Omni-channel Agent Dashboard that shows the work items for the agents using Omnichannel for Customer Service"
+description: "Learn about the Omnichannel Agent Dashboard that shows the work items for the agents using Omnichannel for Customer Service"
 keywords: ""
 author: kabala123
 ms.author: kabala